greenscreens-io/webcomponents/README.md

 NOTE: Currently, we do not accept pull requests!!!!!

-Clone repo and use webserver to point to repo root dir, then access demos ate http://localhost/demos to learn how to use components.
+Clone repo and use webserver to point to repo root dir, then access demos at http://localhost/demos to learn how to use components.

 Project web page [here](https://webcomponents.greenscreens.ltd/).